edavlis/keepass-tui/README.md

 - a c compiler
 - keepassxc-cli

-## to do
+## to do, in order of importance
-- replace "outputter" with keepass-cli
+    ✓ replace "outputter" with keepass-cli
+    ✓ add makefile
+- make it output / input properly ,coherently
 - parse output wihtout storing in file
-    ✓ add makefile
 - add better err handling